lorensen/VTKExamples/src/Instructions/ForDevelopers.md

 User, [go here](../Instructions/ForUsers) or an Example Administrator [go here](../Instructions/ForAdministrators).

-C++, C#, Tcl, Python and Java examples are welcome!
+C++, C#,  Python and Java examples are welcome!
 Examples should illustrate a single concept.

 [TOC]